Baby-Naps

 Baby Nap Length Guidelines by Age (Newborn To 2 Years)

-To better understand your baby’s sleep needs and set realistic expectations, here’s a baby nap duration chart by age from newborn to 2 years.
+To better understand your baby’s sleep needs and set realistic expectations, here’s a baby nap duration chart for parents by age from newborn to 2 years.
+This will help you determine how many naps should a baby take per day.

 Age